zoltantoth0409/liferay-portal/modules/apps/analytics/README.markdown

     });
 ```

-The first argument of the `send` method identifies the event (e.g. `share`) and
+The first argument of the `send` method identifies the event (e.g., `share`) and
-the second identifies the application associated to it (e.g. `Blog`).
-Through
+the second argument identifies the application associated to it (e.g., `Blog`).
-the third optional argument you can pass some extra information.
+You can pass extra information through the third argument (optional).

 ### Asset Information